Assassination of Fernando Villavicencio: Suspects

 In a video released on social media that evening, a criminal group known as Los Lobos allegedly claimed responsibility for the attack, but the authenticity of the video was questioned by NGOs that monitor the Ecuadorian criminal underworld.
 A second video emerged later, in which men purporting to be members of Los Lobos denied any involvement and said they were being framed.

 Six arrests were made in the hours following the attack, with a number of firearms and grenades also seized.
 Interior Minister Juan Zapata Silva gave the detainees' names at a press conference, and police sources subsequently identified them as Colombian hitmen, including the dead assailant, who was identified as Johan David Castillo López.
 The six surviving suspects had been arrested on other charges a month earlier but had been released on bail; however, because of their failure to report to the police as required by their bail conditions, warrants for their arrest were issued in the afternoon of 9 August, two hours before the attack on Villavicencio.
-On 8 September, seven additional suspects were detained in police raids in Quito and Latacunga.
+On 8 September, six additional suspects were detained in police raids in Quito and Latacunga.
 One of those suspects, Laura Dayanara Castillo Velin, a gang leader of Los Lobos in the south of Quito, was being previously investigated by the police for arms trafficking and in June was detained alongside Castillo López in Guayllabamba but both were released.

 On 6 October, six suspects were killed in the Litoral Penitentiary in Guayaquil, followed by another suspect inside a Quito prison the following day.
 In response, the Ecuadorean government ordered the transfer of the rest of the suspects to other prisons.